anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-mutate-lists.md

 If you solved this problem without a loop, using mostly list methods, you should try to come up with a solution that loops over the list.

 ## Exercise 3
 Imagine you have a list `example = [1, 2, 3, 4]`.
-Write a program that rotates the items of that list to the left by one position and then prints `example`:
+Write a program that rotates the items of that list to the left by one position and then prints `example`, without using `pop` or `del`:

 ```python
 example = [1, 2, 3, 4]